mochji/synapsea/README.md

  - because it uses an id system and integrates them into the functions it's easy to manage the neural networks with clean and readable code.

- - because there are multiple activation functions and cost functions it can fit a lot of use cases.
+ - because there are multiple activation functions and cost functions it can fit a lot of use cases. (not all but a lot :) )

 ### LIMITATIONS